Tech-at-DU/Moviefy/P03-Modeling-Response/README.md

 Did you notice how `posterPath` and `releaseDate` needed to be reassigned to `"poster_path"` and  `"release_date"`.
 Why is that?

-[Solution] It's because these two needed to be mapped since they're named differently on the API compared to our Movie struct in Xcode.
+It's because these two needed to be mapped since they're named differently on the API compared to our Movie struct in Xcode.
 Note how `"poster_path"` and  `"release_date"` are also the only variables that are set to a string.
 This is because in the JSON we receive from the request, these variables are named differently (using **snake_case**, rather than **camelCase** which is the recommended practice for Swift).

 # Handle Paginated Results